 Creating your own website

 The obvious advantage of being on such an important platform is the traffic and visibility it can bring to your brand, it also ensures the reliability of your business and your services.
 It also provides a favorable environment for the development of your business with a network of suppliers and partners who know the market and whose reliability is certain.
 It is also possible to collect data on the traffic of the platform and thus to adapt your digital marketing strategy.
-Read this Page to know more
+Read this page to know more

-The disadvantages are firstly a significant competition, if the platform brings you traffic, the latter is also here for several other brands.
+The disadvantages are firstly a significant competition if the platform brings you traffic, the latter is also here for several other brands.
 Especially since the Chinese love big platforms for the choice of brands, to have the opportunity to benchmark the opportunities available for them.
 In addition, the financial investment to integrate an e-commerce giant is important and is not within the reach of any stock.
-Finally, it is important to know that platforms like Tmall Global have many rules that must be followed rigorously including: the obligation to provide fast delivery, to make reductions during major events (11/11 single’s day, 12 / 12 and the balances).
+Finally, it is important to know that platforms like Tmall Global have many rules that must be followed rigorously including the obligation to provide fast delivery, to make reductions during major events (11/11 single’s day, 12 / 12 and the balances).

-- Create a shop on Wechat using WeChat mini-programs
+Create a shop on WeChat using WeChat mini-programs

-The advantages are firstly the fact that the mini-programs are integrated into the ecosystem Wechat so navigation is simplified, and faster, this is also due to the maximum storage capacity of pages (2 megabyte) which speeds up the loading of pages.
+The advantages are firstly the fact that the mini-programs are integrated into the WeChat ecosystem so navigation is simplified, and faster, this is also due to the maximum storage capacity of pages (2 megabyte) which speeds up the loading of pages.
 The WeChat shop also allows you to keep the freedom of content, design, prices, etc.